 Have I mentioned that baking is how I show love?
-Given that I don’t actually like bananas, this cake was a true labor of love – which, according to reports, turned out (and I quote) “bangin!”
+Given that I don’t actually like bananas, this peanut butter banana cake was a true labor of love – which, according to reports, turned out (and I quote) “bangin!”

 Admittedly, there were a lot of people at my friend’s birthday dinner last night, but I don’t think I’ve ever seen an entire cake consumed so quickly and completely.
 The birthday girl got to take home one final slice, but otherwise this cake disappeared.
 And it got high praise from kids and adults alike.

 So even though baking this cake was fraught with a number of minor fiascos, it was well worth the effort.
 Nothing makes me happier than ensuring a friend has a delicious birthday cake.
 Because birthday cakes are meant to be delicious, and most store bought cakes give cakes a bad rap, ’cause they’re often dry and the frosting is gross.
 But I digress…